 Middle East7.8%5% – 15%

 While African VAT rates are moderate by global standards, the effective tax burden is often higher when you account for additional levies.
-Ghana's combined consumption taxes of 21% rival European rates, while Nigeria's 7.5% is closer to Middle Eastern levels.
+Ghana's current 20% combined charge still sits at the upper end of the continent, while Nigeria's 7.5% is closer to Middle Eastern levels.

 Almost every African country that levies VAT also provides relief on essential goods.
 There are two main mechanisms: